-As a Whole Person Coach, you are trained to integrate the cognitive potential of your client’s mind with the inner knowing of their body.
+As a Whole Person Coach™, you are trained to integrate the cognitive potential of your client’s mind with the sensory wisdom of their body.
 Our approach is based on the philosophy that people are best able to achieve their soul’s purpose when they live a holistically balanced life that suits their individuality.

 What are the Scientific and Psychological Roots of Whole Person Coaching®?

 Leverage the wisdom and best practices rooted in the art, science and psychology of coaching to evoke positive and sustainable change in others.
 You’ll not only know the “why” behind those seemingly impossible shifts, but be able to change any self-sabotaging thoughts, feelings and behaviors with confidence.

 The Whole Person Coaching method and tools provide you with insight drawn from the wisdom and best practices of multiple disciplines.
 They embrace research, theory and best practices for creating self-initiated positive sustainable change from the following fields:

 - Interpersonal Neurobiology – An interdisciplinary field incorporating a range of practices, such as anthropology, biology, computer science, linguistics, psychiatry and sociology (among many others), to uncover commonalities in the human experience.
 Pioneered by Daniel J. Siegel, M.D., the primary focus of this discipline is on integration and how the different components of a system can be linked to promote overall health, flexibility, and an adaptive way of existing in the world.